kandolfp/ws23_ulg_vu_ama_performance/pages/remote-computing/hpc/architecture.md

 As a consequence, some tasks are cumbersome for users but they are always improved.
 @@

-[^1]: There is a large discussion if his i the correct metric and maybe the overall time, including the user waiting to run something should be included but we leave that for later.
+[^1]: There is a large discussion if this is the correct metric and maybe the overall time, including the user waiting to run something should be included but we leave that for later.